muimui3/ocpvmware/readme_lf.md

 DEBUG Bootstrap status: complete
 INFO It is now safe to remove the bootstrap resources
 ```
-...you can continue....at this point you can delete the bootstrap server.
+...you can continue...at this point you can delete the bootstrap server.

 ## Finish OCP Installation